Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Bruuk preened a bit, "Finest in the galaxy!"

 "That’s quite a boast.
 Okay.
-What did I have for breakfast...oh...three days ago?"
+What did I have for breakfast... oh... three days ago?"

 Bruuk scowled at him for a second, then abandoned his cooking for a moment, steeled himself, and took a good snuffle of the human at close range.